logzio/logz-docs/_source/user-guide/log-shipping/telemetry-collector-shipping/telemetry-collector-aws.md

 ##### Define your collector

-You can edit your collector’s name and description, and choose which Logs, Metrics, and Tracing accounts the data will be sent.
+You can edit your collector’s name and description and choose which Logs, Metrics, and Tracing accounts to use.
 If you don’t have active accounts, you’ll be able to review the newly generated account names before continuing.

 Click **Generate collector** to continue.